silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

     contracts.disable_all()
 ```

-Disabling both the Django toolbar and contracts should speed up devstack significantly.
+Disabling both the Django toolbar and contracts should speed up the your local LMS and Studio instances significantly.

 ### Other resources